 It will come as no surprise that nearly 75% of Americans are dealing with anxiety on some level when it comes to a visit to the dentist.
 Unfortunately, many of these patients will avoid crucial dental work because of their anxiety.
 In the long run, this leads to more dental pain, more expensive procedures, and increased anxiety.
 The patient’s overall oral health can be severely impacted.
 At Morgan-Hill Dental Care, we would like to let you know that your anxiety can be pleasantly and easily resolved.
 It is not necessary to avoid the dental work that you need.

 As a solution to your anxiety, we offer three levels of sedation dentistry.
-Depending on your specific needs, we can administer nitrous oxide, oral conscious sedation, or IV sedation.
+Depending on your specific needs, we can administer nitrous oxide or oral conscious sedation.
 A consultation with our office staff will help determine which level of sedation is right for you.

 Solutions For Dental Anxiety

 Thousands of anxious dental patients have found relief through sedation dentistry.
 This relief has been proven to be helpful in the following situations: